Panasonic GH5 vs Fujifilm X-T2

 Sensor comparison: Panasonic GH5 vs Fujifilm X-T2

 The size of the sensor inside a digital camera is one of the key determinants of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
 Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
 On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Panasonic GH5 features a Four Thirds sensor and the Fujifilm X-T2 an APS-C sensor.
 The sensor area in the X-T2 is 64 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 2.0 and 1.5.
 The sensor in the GH5 has a native 4:3 aspect ratio, while the one in the X-T2 offers a 3:2 aspect.

 In terms of underlying technology, both cameras are build around CMOS sensors.